Rutland Water

-Rutland Water is a reservoir in Rutland, England, east of Rutland's county town, Oakham.
+Rutland Water is a reservoir, an artificial lake, in Rutland, England, east of Rutland's county town, Oakham.
 It is filled by pumping from the River Nene and River Welland, and provides water to the East Midlands.
-By surface area it is the largest reservoir in England, but its capacity is exceeded by that of Kielder Water in Northumberland.
-Its maximum depth is 33m (108 ft).
+By surface area it is the largest reservoir in the United Kingdom, but its capacity is exceeded by that of Kielder Water in Northumberland.
+Its maximum depth is 33 m (108 ft).